Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - Any evaluation/pilot done by an organization
 - Any use by employees, contractors, interns, or affiliates in the scope of their work

-**All use requires a commercial license.
-No exceptions.**
+**Organizational use requires a commercial license.**

+**Free use is limited to:**
+- Personal use (individual, non-commercial, not for any business purpose)
+- Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

 **Unauthorized organizational use is copyright infringement.**

 📧 **jenn.lewis5789@gmail.com** | Subject: `FoxML Core Commercial Licensing`

-**Commercial licensing is per team/desk and starts in the six figures annually.
-Paid pilot required for organizational evaluation.** Fees are specified in Ordering Documents.
+**Commercial licensing is per team/desk and starts at $120,000/year.
+Paid pilot required for organizational evaluation (after 30-day $0 evaluation period).** Fees are specified in Ordering Documents.
 See `DOCS/02_reference/commercial/COMMERCIAL.md` for pricing and packages.
 See `LEGAL/SUBSCRIPTIONS.md` for details.

 ---